Financial Planning Tips for a Secure Retirement

-When you’re about to retire or you’ve just retired, your first thought might be about how you’ll enjoy all your newly found free time.
+When you’re about to retire to an independent living community or you’ve just retired, your first thought might be about how you’ll enjoy all your newly found free time.
 Maybe you’ll take that trip to Europe you’ve always dreamed of, or maybe you’ll simply enjoy filling your days with activities you love, like golfing, reading or working in your garden.
 However, before you call a travel agent or start filling up your daily calendar, it’s important to take a look at your financial portfolio to be sure you’re prepared for whatever life might throw your way.

 Retirement Planning for a Financially Sound Future